Geometric foundations of thermodynamics in the quantum regime: Motivation: classical thermodynamics

 These postulates have immediate geometric and physical implications.
 First, the equilibrium states form a finite-dimensional submanifold $E \subset M$, parameterized by the extensive variables $(U, Y_1, \ldots, Y_m, N_1, \ldots, N_k)$.
 On the equilibrium submanifold $E$, the Gibbs 1-form satisfies $\eta = 0$, reflecting the first law in differential form.
 Finally, entropy is an intrinsic property for each particular subsystem and allows us to define the notion of \emph{temperature} as the relation between the entropy and the energy, more concretely $T:= (\partial S / \partial U)^{-1}$.
 This relation follows from Postulate \ref{post:entropy} and the monotonicity condition in Postulate \ref{post:additivity}.

-This geometric framework provides a robust foundation for extending thermodynamic concepts to quantum systems.
+This geometric perspective provides a robust foundation for extending thermodynamic concepts to quantum systems.
 In classical thermodynamics, the thermodynamic state space and its contact structure capture the interplay between extensive and intensive variables.
-In quantum thermodynamics, we aim to generalize this structure to account for quantum states, described by density operators on a Hilbert space, and their thermodynamic properties.
+In the quantum case, we aim to generalize this structure to account for quantum states, described by density operators on a Hilbert space, and their thermodynamic properties.
 The equilibrium submanifold is replaced by a quantum state space, and the Gibbs 1-form will be adapted to incorporate quantum mechanical constraints.

 The \emph{third law of thermodynamics}, which governs the asymptotic behavior of entropy as temperature approaches absolute zero, is not considered in this geometric analysis in the classical regime.
-However, in this quantum case, it will arise naturally from the mathematical structure of the theory.
+However, in this quantum case, a version of the third law will arise naturally from the mathematical structure of the theory.